 Today’s Wonder of the Day was inspired by Sara from Mundelein.
 Sara Wonders, “Where does the idea of private property come from?”
 Thanks for WONDERing with us, Sara!

 Where in the world are you?
 Have you ever given that question much thought?
-Of course, you can probably name the city, state, and country you happen to be in at this moment, but how do you know exactly where you are within that particular city?
+Of course, you can probably name the city, state, and country you’re in.
+But how do you know exactly where you are within that city?

-If you want to buy or sell a piece of land, for example, you'll need legal documentation of the property at issue, including exact dimensions and boundaries.
-That means you’ll need the professional services of someone trained to determine those things.
+What if you one day buy or sell a piece of land?
+You’ll need legal documentation of the property.
+This includes its exact dimensions and boundaries.
+That means you’ll need help from someone trained to determine those things.
 Who are we talking about?
 A surveyor, of course!